 We next comment on the empirical estimates of the earnings process.
-Figure 2 (a) reproduces Figure 1 (a).
+Figure 2(a) reproduces Figure 1(a).
 It shows estimates of the average derivative of the conditional quantile function of log-earnings residuals y{it} given $y{i,t-1}$ with respect to $y{i,t-1}$ in the PSID sample.
-The figure suggests the presence of nonlinear persistence, which depends on both the percentile of past income (τ{init}) and the percentile of the quantile innovation (τ{shock}) .
-This empirical pattern is also present for male wages, see Figure S1 of the Supplementary Appendix.
-We then estimate the earnings model,29 and given the estimated parameters we simulate the model.30 Figure 2 (b), which is based on simulated data, shows that our nonlinear model reproduces the patterns of nonlinear persistence well.
+The figure suggests the presence of nonlinear persistence, which depends on both the percentile of past income (τ{init}) and the percentile of the quantile innovation (τ{shock}).
+This empirical pattern is also present for male wages; see Figure S1 of the Supplemental Material.
+We then estimate the earnings model,30 and, given the estimated parameters, we simulate the model.31 Figure 2(b), which is based on simulated data, shows that our nonlinear model reproduces the patterns of nonlinear persistence well.
 In contrast, standard models have difficulty fitting this empirical pattern.
-For example, we estimated a simple version of the canonical earnings dynamics model (3) with a random walk component and independent transitory shocks.31 Figure 2 (c) shows that the average derivative of the quantile function is nearly constant (up to simulation error) with respect to τ{shock} and τ{init} .
-This linear specification without interaction effects between earnings shocks and past earnings components stands in contrast with the data.32
+For example, we estimated a simple version of the canonical earnings dynamics model (3) with a random-walk component and independent transitory shocks.32 Figure 2(c) shows that the average derivative of the quantile function is nearly constant (up to simulation error) with respect to τ{shock} and τ{init} .
+This linear specification without interaction effects between earnings shocks and past earnings components stands in contrast with the data.33

-Figure 2 (d) then shows the estimated persistence of the earnings component η{it} .
-Specifically, the graph shows $\rho_t(\eta{i,t-1},\tau)$ from equation (4), evaluated at percentiles τ{init} and τ{shock} and at the mean age in the sample (47.5 years).33 Persistence in η 's is higher than persis-
+Figure 2(d) then shows the estimated persistence of the earnings component η{it} .
+Specifically, the graph shows $\rho_t(\eta{i,t-1}, \tau)$ from equation (4), evaluated at percentiles τ{init} and τ{shock} and at the mean age in the sample (47.5 years).34 Persistence in η 's is higher than persistence in log-earnings residuals, consistently with the fact that Figure 2(d) is net of transitory shocks.
+Persistence is close to 1 for high-earnings households hit by good shocks, and for low-earnings households hit by bad shocks.
+At the same time, persistence is lower, down to 0.6-0.8, when bad shocks hit high-earnings households or good shocks hit low-earnings ones.